 - Websites such as Unidays and Save the Student have discounts and deals for meals, entertainment and more.

 - A number of law schools, chambers and solicitors' firms run competitions.
 The Times 2TG Moot run by The Times and barristers' chambers 2 Temple Gardens is a good example.
-Do a Google search to find them.
-Winning may bring kudos as well as cash.
+Do a Google search to find others.
+Winning will bring kudos as well as cash.

 - Market research focus groups will pay decent money for an hour or two of your time.

 - Many law schools offer funding.
-For instance, national provider the University of Law offers various scholarships to those studying the full-time LPC or BPTC.
-It also offers 35 Gold Awards worth £3,000 for students about to start a GDL and another ten for those about to start the LPC.
+For instance, national provider the University of Law offers various scholarships to those studying the GDL, LPC or the Bar Course.
+It offers 20 Law First Scholarships worth £5,000 for students about to start a GDL and another ten for those about to start the LPC.
 Applicants must have or be expected to get a First or a distinction at Master's level and come from a household with an annual income of under £25,000.

 - Universities also offer a miscellany of scholarships: Oxford, for example, has many for students wanting to take its BCL or MJur courses.

-- The Law Society Diversity Access Scheme supports talented people who face obstacles to qualification.
+- The Law Society's Diversity Access Scheme supports talented people who face obstacles to qualification.

 - The Inderpal Rahal Memorial Trust supports women from an immigrant or refugee background.
 Contact firstname.lastname@example.org for more details.

 - The HM Hubbard Law Scholarship is for trainees and solicitors who want to study the law and legal procedures in France, Spain or Canada.
-Recent scholarships have ranged between £14,000 and £27,000.
+Past scholarships have ranged from £14,000 to £27,000.

-- The Human Rights Lawyers Association will provide around five awards from a maximum annual bursary fund of £5,000 to those who wish to undertake unpaid/poorly paid human rights work, either during their training or soon after.
+- The Human Rights Lawyers Association provides around five awards from a maximum annual bursary fund of £7,000 to those who wish to undertake unpaid or poorly paid human rights work, either during their training or soon after.

 - The Foreign and Commonwealth Office's Chevening Scholarships are available for overseas students wishing to study in the UK.
 The fund offers several hundred scholarships worth a total of several million pounds.

-- Postgrad Solutions offers a small number of £500 bursaries for LLM students.
+- Postgrad Solutions offers two £500 bursaries for LLM students.